Court says Turkey violated petition-signing scholars’ rights

-ANKARA, Turkey (AP) — Turkey’s top court has ruled that 10 academics had their rights violated when they were sentenced on charges of disseminating terrorist propaganda for signing a petition that called for a peaceful resolution of the conflict in Turkey’s mainly Kurdish southeast.
+ANKARA, Turkey (AP) — Turkey’s top court ruled Friday that 10 academics had their rights violated when they were sentenced on charges of disseminating terrorist propaganda for signing a petition calling for a peaceful resolution of the conflict in the country’s mainly Kurdish southeast.

 They were among hundreds of members of a group called Academics for Peace who signed the petition in January 2016.
 Nearly two dozen have been convicted of aiding outlawed Kurdish rebels by adding their names to the document.

-The Constitutional Court ruled Friday in favor of the 10 academics who appealed their sentences.
-It ordered re-trials and for them to be compensated.
+The Constitutional Court ordered re-trials and compensation for the 10 academics, who had appealed their sentences.
 The ruling could lead to acquittals for other academics on trial.

-The petition was circulated after the government imposed curfews in southeast Turkey while cracking down on the rebel Kurdistan Workers’ Party.
+The petition was circulated after the government imposed curfews in southeastern Turkey while cracking down on the rebel Kurdistan Workers’ Party.